GeoMOER/geoAI/docs/units/_unit04/unit04-02-00_EX_create_mask.md

 ## Expected Output
-At the end of this exercise you should have created a raster mask from the v
+At the end of this exercise you should have created a raster mask from the vector file and created a subset of the DOP and the mask which you can finde in two different folders, the images should look similar to the images below.

 ![image](../assets/images/unit04/masks.png)
 *Image: © OpenStreetMap contributors; Hessische Verwaltung für Bodenmanagement und Geoinformation

+## Comments?
+You can leave comments under this Issue if you have questions or remarks about any of the code chunks that are not included as gist.
+Please copy the corresponding line into your comment to make it easier to answer the question.

 <script src="https://utteranc.es/client.js"
         repo="GeoMOER/geoAI"